gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 9-12-26 Fraser Mosaic take 2, more seestar
+Challenging observing night.
+At first, didn't think it was gonna be clear...but at 9:30ish, things looked good, so I set up.

+First issue:  Discord on Laptop no longer connected.  :(  Fought with that a little, including a windows update, but then said "fine, I just won't have remote monitoring".

+Second:  Whilst setting up, one of the tripod legs collapsed...didn't have it screwed in as tight as it needed to be.
+This broke the dovetail connector on the guidescope...spent some time trying to superglue (didn't work) and align with rubber bands...but that also messed up the focus on it.
+Just couldn't get it to work, so gave up on guiding for the night.

+Note that also scraped up my connectors on the 533...but I think that's just cosmetic...seems to be aligned fine still.

+Grabbed the 6 mosaic panels...40 each of 20 seconds.
+Look decent, but first mosaic combine didn't look like I wanted.
+More above as I play with it.

+In parallel, I grabbed two sets of seestar frames...one with the eastern veil, and one with the witch's broom and pickarings triangle.
+Will be interesting to see how those turn out.

 # 9-11-26 Fraser - Failed Mosiac, playing more with seestar
 Twofold goals tonight:
 1) get a mosaic of the Andromeda Galaxy